5 legendary gold nuggets of the 19th century

 America is plentiful of gold deposits.
 During the season, the miners dig up to ten low-weight nuggets.
 It is an unprecedented success if one discovers a sizable piece of gold.

-At night, two drunk friends were returning from the bar and heading to the gold miners camp — Camp Corona.
+At night, two friends, both being three sheets to the wind, were returning from the bar.
 While in the mountain ranges, partners were caught in an unprecedented heavy rainfall.
 The rain caused a strong flood.
 The water that was cascading down the rocks washed friends away into the stream.
 Lucky Oliver managed to cling to the branches of trees and hold out until the morning, til the strong water flow stopped.
 But his partner John Fowler wasn’t that lucky, he drowned.
 The next day, Oliver Martin was digging a grave for his friend at the foot of the cliff.
 At a depth of two feet, he stumbled upon a piece of gold that was the size of a bull's head.

 The nugget was named after the finder and was shown in various cities across America.
 Later, the gold “Oliver Martin” was sold at the auction for $22,700 dollars.